Skip to content

 2. Minimum role of tooltip on the target — see spec PR describing minimum role.

-3. Add aria-details pointing from the trigger to the popover.
+3. Add aria-details pointing from the trigger to the popover: the same treatment as for popover=auto.
 This allows screen readers to announce the presence of the popover and a command for navigating to it.

 ::tooltip pseudo element